Meet Our Herd

 Boss Hogg was a Savanah-Spanish cross from Smoke Ridge in Montana.
 He was sold so we could experiment with other cross-bred genetics.
 We still have several of his daughters - they consistently produce meaty-looking kids.

-A recent herdsire was PIG ("Pretty Impressive Goat"), a 75% Boer and 25% Kiko buck.
+One of our favorite herdsires was PIG ("Pretty Impressive Goat"), a 75% Boer and 25% Kiko buck.
 We used him for 6 years, until so much of our stock was related to him we had to change bucks.
 Throughout his stay with us, he was a great goat.
 He was never dewormed and his feet required minimal trimming.
 He added the necessary muscling to our commercial herd, while preserving the hardiness that we require.
+We have frozen semen at the University of Illinois and plan on using it in a few years to combine his genetics some of our newer, unrelated does.

 Our last 100% New Zealand Kiko buck was RUS Zephyr.
 He was used as an outcross sire because our doe herd was getting too related to PIG.